MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-parts.md

 |[CardParts](devenv-designing-cardparts.md)|Flexible canvas that can be used to display almost any page controls, such as fields, cue tiles, charts, images or control addins.|Role Centers; FactBoxes on pages of type Card, Document, Worksheet, List, ListPlus; Step in a Wizard|
 |[HeadlineParts](devenv-create-role-center-headline.md)|Display relevant insights from across the business|Role Centers only|

 ## Adding a part to a page
 To add a part to a page in Visual Studio Code, you add a part control on the hosting page object that references the page part object.
 The part control also defines a small set of properties, such as the caption that will accompany the part.
-This allows separation of responsibility: the page part object defines self-contained functionality, whilst the hosting page defines how the part should behave without knowledge of its' functionality.
+This allows separation of responsibility: the page part object defines self-contained functionality, whilst the hosting page defines how the container of the part should behave without knowledge of its' functionality.

-For more information aboute the properties of a part control, see [Page Properties](properties/devenv-page-property-overview.md).
+For more information about the properties of a part control, see [Page Properties](properties/devenv-page-property-overview.md).

 ## Design considerations